Jan 29, 2024

 Top tip: Consider other ways to help boost your content such as using local SEO or turning it into a podcast.

 Few tools are more powerful in a digital PR campaign than social media.
 Through social media, you can connect with customers and influencers, study the strategy of your competitors and continually engage in conversations about your niche.

-How much time you have available for digital PR may be a factor in whether you decide to do it yourself or to outsource.
-You may want to outsource all or part of your digital PR.
-The more digital PR strategies that you use, the more likely you will improve your brand’s reputation and successfully grow your business.
+5. Look at your resources - How much time you have available for digital PR may be a factor in whether you decide to do it yourself or to outsource.
+Think about outsourcing all or part of your digital PR if you are low on time.